felleg/MarioNintendo-Complete-Works/README.md

 # Note about CD-titles
 You will generally find two CD titles in this pack.
-They useful to distinguish my older files from my newer files.
+They are useful to distinguish my older files from my newer files.

 ### Original CD title
 ![](og-mntitle.png)
 This CD title is the original CD title I made for myself in Microsoft Paint, back in 2008 (or was it 2007?).
-If there's one thing you will notice, is that even after all these years, I still use Paint for just about everything.
+If there's one thing you should notice, it's that even after all these years, I still use Paint for just about everything.

-I have used this CD title from 2008 to 2012.
+I have used this CD title from 2008 to 2010.
+Pretty much no one knew about the existence of this CD title, because I never submitted songs to public packs at the time.
+I made the songs available as downloads in the description of my YouTube videos.
 At that time, I was mostly making simfiles for myself, since I did not know how to get them accepted into the FFR R1 engine (see the song named Submission Rules).
 I am very nostalgic towards these files, but even I will admit they are often bad and/or awkward.
 In 2012, ScylaX made me a new CD title.
 I also implemented the newer CD title in my "modern" files from 2010 to 2012.

 ### Current CD title
 ![](mntitle.png)